 When she’s not on (or in) the seas of the Gulf or the Caribbean, she calls Central Florida her home.
-She’s been fortunate enough to be a Pitch Wars 2019 mentee and a 2020 SCBWI Rising Kite winner for excellence in unpublished children’s writing.
-She has twelve humor gift books published as well as a slew of Greeting Cards
+She’s been fortunate enough to be a Pitch Wars 2019 mentee, a 2020 SCBWI Rising Kite winner for excellence in unpublished children’s writing, and co-host of the MG Book Party podcast.
+She has twelve humor gift books published as well as a slew of Greeting Cards.

 *Mostly, Cheryl goes fishing.
 Every now and then, she goes catching.
 Here’s proof.